hesoru/ToDo/README.md

 # ToDo

+This is an online to-do list!

+# Features:
-This is a website that sends tasks to the server, shows you all tasks on the server, and allows you to delete tasks from the server.
+- sends tasks to the server
+- shows all tasks on the server
+- deletes tasks from the server